scala/docs.scala-lang/news/_posts/2012-12-12-functional-programming-principles-in-scala-impressions-and-statistics.md

 <div style="text-align: center;"><h6>Participants' Highest Degrees</h6><div id="degrees">&nbsp;</div></div>

-We also collected information from respondents about their prior experience with other programming languages and paradigms, and perhaps not surprisingly, we sfound that most people considered themselves Java experts, while few considered themselves experienced in any form of functional programming.
+We also collected information from respondents about their prior experience with other programming languages and paradigms, and perhaps not surprisingly, we found that most people considered themselves Java experts, while few considered themselves experienced in any form of functional programming.

 <div style="text-align: center;"><h6>Participants' Experience With Other Languages/Paradigms</h6><div id="languages-percentages">&nbsp;</div></div>